Ketton Cement Works: Transport

 One of the initial factors in the location of the plant, other than the high quality of lime and silica clays present onsite, was the proximity of the LMS Birmingham to Peterborough Line to the south of the factory.
 Exchange sidings (known even today as Ward's Sidings) were built to receive and dispatch train loads of cement while receiving fuel into the plant.
 Shunting duties were handled initially by steam locomotives procured from Thos.
 W. Ward.
 These were replaced in 1961 by five Fowler diesel locos, also from Ward's.
 Following plant efficiencies, Diesels 2 & 3 were returned to Fowler in 1967 and No. 5 was withdrawn in 1971.
 "Ketton No. 1", Fowler 0-4-0DH No. 4220007, built in 1960, is on display at Rutland Railway Museum.

 Now shunting is handled by British Rail Class 08 shunters on hire from DB Schenker, who also provide traction for outbound cement and inbound coal trains on the main line.
 Following rationalisation of receiving terminals during the 1970s and 1980s, cement from Ketton is now sent four or five days a week to a large terminal at Kings Cross Central in North London.
-Rail borne cement is handled in four wheel tankers and cement is discharged pneumatically.
+Rail-borne cement is handled in four-wheel tankers and cement is discharged pneumatically.

 Cement has always been transported by road, however with the growth of ready-mixed concrete plants from the 1960s onwards, and the rationalising of the railway network, road haulage has grown in importance, with both Ketton's own fleet of trucks as well as external hauliers used to transport finished cement products both in bulk tankers and palletised in curtainside vehicles.

 Environment

-Ketton plant has been at the forefront of environmental responsibility since the 1960s.
-When Kiln 5 was built in 1962, electrostatic dust arrestment equipment was fitted to greatly reduce the dust pollution that was so common with earlier cement works.
+When Kiln 5 was built in 1962, electrostatic dust arrestment equipment was fitted to reduce the dust pollution that was so common with earlier cement works.
 In the 1990s, Castle Cement embarked on a programme reducing the amount of coal burnt by Ketton works.
-Profuel, a recycled fuel product consisting of shredded paper and plastics that would otherwise go to landfill was introduced in the mid 1990s.
+Profuel, a recycled fuel product consisting of shredded paper and plastics that would otherwise go to landfill was introduced in the mid-1990s.
 In 1996, used car tyres were introduced as an alternative fuel.
-The introduction of burning waste as a fuel initially created much concern within local communities as worries about health and environmental risks created news headlines.
+The introduction of burning waste as a fuel initially created concern within local communities as worries about health and environmental risks created news headlines.
 Much was done by Castle Cement and the staff at Ketton to communicate with its neighbours and to be open about its activities at the plant including local meetings, visits and newsletters.
+Hanson Cement held an open day at the Ketton production facility every year in July.

+In 2013 Lark Energy built a solar power farm on land reclaimed from a 1940s quarry.
+The second phase was opened in 2015 by Secretary of State for Energy Amber Rudd.
+The solar farm provides 13% of the cement works' annual energy consumption.